 The Gull Point campground is one of the most popular in the lakes area.
 The campground is well shaded and features paved roads, playground equipment, modern restroom and shower facilities, as well as a sanitary dump station.
-There are a total of 112 campsites, 60 with electrical hookups.
+There are a variety of campsites, including electrical hookups.
 Advance campsite reservations can be made online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

 The western portion of Gull Point State Park is a hiker's delight, with a fine self-guided interpretative trail.
 On the 1.3 mile trail, visitors can identify a variety of natural features by using the trail brochure.
 This area of the park is an excellent place to observe a wide variety of wildlife from songbirds to white-tailed deer.
 In the winter, the area is open for cross-country skiing.